Innis Maggiore Appoints Nicolacakis Account Supervisor

 Innis Maggiore, an advertising agency based in Canton, has appointed Jason Nicolacakis as account supervisor.
-He brings more than 20 years of ad agency experience to the firm, including more than 10 years of global brand promotion work for automotive, building products and other product categories.
+He brings more than 20 years of experience to the firm, including global brand promotion work for automotive, building products and other product categories.
 Most recently he was a senior account manager at Hitchcock Fleming & Associates in Akron.

 Copyright 2017 The Business Journal, Youngstown, Ohio.